 Keep stomach happy.
 Check.

-Something most travel guides wouldn’t guide you to, the Thrissur pooram (held in the month of April every year) is a sight to behold in itself. the Thrissur pooram is a competition between the two most famous temples in the city, that are situauted in the same circle, opposite to each other.
+Something most travel guides wouldn’t guide you to, the Thrissur pooram (held in the month of April every year) is a sight to behold in itself. the Thrissur pooram is a competition between the two most famous temples in the city, that are situated in the same circle, opposite to each other.
 This is a unique place to visit in South India and promises to be a lot of fun.
-The festival sees a larger than life turn out of people, who all gather to watch the competition.
-The most fun to watch is the head gear changing competition on the elephants, and it is amazing to watch how fast they change, and with such innovation.
-Thrissur is the cultural hub for a lot of other festivals and you can catch great gigs around the place, like Electronic dance music shows at Fort Kochi.
+The festival sees a larger than life turns out of people, who all gather to watch the competition.
+The most fun to watch is the headgear changing competition on the elephants, and it is amazing to watch how fast they change, and with such innovation.
+Thrissur is the cultural hub for a lot of other festivals and you can catch great gigs around the place like Electronic dance music shows at Fort Kochi.